 **Update July 25, 2017: I gained some weight back and some of my shorts fit again.
 I originally wrote that I could not wear shorts in my traditional village, but recently I have begun wearing them around home and occasionally around town (when walking or doing work with my host family in the garden, for example) without a problem.

 Dresses and Skirts: 5 dresses* (light blue, silky floral, 3 knit); 4 skirts (striped maxi, full navy, full green, narrow black).

 *I had not brought the navy dress as it didn’t fit when I left the US.
 However, when I lost weight, I had my mom send it to me as I was confident it would fit again (and it does!).

 Notes on dresses and skirts: I wish I had brought more!
 I wear these every single day (except if I stay at home all day and don’t leave the house).
 In particular, I wish I brought at least one or two long-sleeved or sweater options, as the dresses were a bit more difficult to layer in order to stay warm during the winter months.
 I have only worn the maxi skirt a couple of times because I walk pretty much everywhere and the roads are either dusty, muddy, icy, or snowy almost all of the time.
 All of my dresses and skirts hit just above the knees and that is absolutely acceptable.
 In larger towns, women also can usually wear a bit shorter of dresses and skirts, but it varies.

-Update June 4, 2017: I’ve since purchased a midi-length plum-colored dress (though I’ll probably get it shortened to above the knees- thankfully, seamstresses are pretty cheap here!).
+**Update June 4, 2017: I’ve since purchased a midi-length plum-colored dress, which I shortened to above the knee.

 Cardigans and Blazers: 1 blanket sweater, 1 long black cardigan, 1 long tan cardigan, 1 black blazer.